linn221/Book-Inventory/journal.md

 - [ ] make the course clickable link, which filter the list of books by that id
 - [ ] sort the purchase records by total_bill
 - [!] extension for suggestions of eloquent method
-- [!] want to separate javascript code and blade syntax
+- [x] want to separate javascript code and blade syntax
 - [ ]